VirusTotal/vt-cli/README.md

 The filters accepted by both `--include` and `--exclude` are paths in which we can use `*` and `**` as placeholders for one and many path elements respectively.
 For example `foo.*` matches `foo.bar` but not `foo.bar.baz`, while `foo.**` matches `foo.bar`, `foo.bar.baz` and `foo.bar.baz.qux`.
 In the other hand, `foo.*.qux` matches `foo.bar.qux` and `foo.baz.qux` but not `foo.bar.baz.qux`, while `foo.**.qux` matches
 `foo.bar.baz.qux` and any other path starting with `foo` and ending with `qux`.

-For cherry-picking only some of the fields you should use `--include` followed by a path pattern as explained above.
+For cherry-picking only the fields you want, you should use `--include` followed by a path pattern as explained above.
 You can also include more than one pattern either by using the `--include` argument multiple times, or by using it with a comma-separated list of patterns.
 The following two options are equivalent:

 ```
 $ vt url http://www.virustotal.com --include=reputation --include=total_votes.*